maluberian/python_dynamodb_sandbox/README.md

-# python_dynamodb_sandbox
+# Playground for AWS Dynamo DB Boto3 SDK
-A playground to play with Dynamo DB
+A playground to play with Dynamo DB as I learn more about it